banderson623/advent-of-code-2023/README.md

 Anyway same strategy, use a multiplier to serve as the number of times a card should be counted.

 (it was fun to use ruby, it took me about 4x as long to go from solution to syntax, but that is to be expected.)

+I remembered nice things about ruby:
+* Hash can have a default value `Hash.new(1)` this was nice!
+* Ranges, just a pleasure in general.
+But also a range of `(1..0).each do` won't ever execute and I used this as a shortcut.